 - Declaration on accelerating the transition to 100% zero-emission cars and vans.

-- Clydebank Declaration to accelerate the rapid transition in the coming decade to clean maritime fuels, zero-emission vessels, alternative propulsion systems.
+- Clydebank Declaration to accelerate the rapid transition in the coming decade to clean maritime fuels, zero-emission vessels, and alternative propulsion systems.

 - International Aviation Climate Ambition Coalition seeks to play its part in limiting global heating to 1.5°C (which in practice means decarbonising jet fuel).

-- France, Germany, the UK, USA, and the EU announced a groundbreaking international Just Transition Partnership to help wean South Africa off its coal-fired electricity system towards renewables.
+- France, Germany, the UK, the USA, and the EU announced a groundbreaking international Just Transition Partnership to help wean South Africa off its coal-fired electricity system towards renewables.

 The UNFCCC multilateral process